vimhack/dotfiles/README.md

 ,v
 ```

-💡 Opacity of Alacritty(terminal) should be less than 1.
+💡 Opacity of Alacritty(terminal) must be less than 1.

 **Change colorscheme of Vim/Neovim and Alacritty randomly with hot key:**